 Mineral Render is a great choice for winter installations.
 It’s essentially the dry-mix version of our thin coat renders; it has grains within the render and it’s applied in a very thin layer.
 The only thing that makes this render different is the fact that it contains portland cement, which enables it to dry a lot faster than our other thin coat renders.

-Using the Winter Adhesive
+Using Winter Adhesive

 The Winter Adhesive is a basecoat designed for use down to temperatures of zero degrees.
 That means that it’s perfect for those winter months when the weather is miserable and work is continuously stalled due to low temperatures.

-Using the Render Accelerator in Winter
+Using Render Accelerator in Winter

 Winter installations tend to be all about drying times, and the render accelerator really helps with this issue.
 It’s essentially an additive that you mix into your ready-mix render before applying as normal – the accelerator speeds up the process of drying before the wet render can be affected by the weather.
+The render accelerator works great with our range of silicone renders.
+Silicone renders dry by water evaporation which means they need a helping hand during the colder months, render accelerator is the help silicone renders need, making them more usable during the winter.